tldr-pages/tldr/pages/linux/apt-key.md

 > Key management utility for the APT Package Manager on Debian and Ubuntu.

-- List trusted key:
+- List trusted keys:

 `apt-key list`

-- Add a key to the trusted keystor:
+- Add a key to the trusted keystore:

 `apt-key add {{public_key_file.asc}}`

-- Delete a key from the trusted keystor:
+- Delete a key from the trusted keystore:

 `apt-key del {{key_id}}`

-- Add a remote key to the trusted keystor:
+- Add a remote key to the trusted keystore:

 `wget -qO - {{https://host.tld/filename.key}} | apt-key add -`